emmericp/MoonGen/README.md

 # Hardware Timestamping
-Intel commodity NICs like the 82599, X540, and 82580 support time stamping in hardware for both transmitted and received packets.
+Intel commodity NICs from the igb, ixgbe, and i40e families support timestamping in hardware for both transmitted and received packets.
 The NICs implement this to support the IEEE 1588 PTP protocol, but this feature can be used to timestamp almost arbitrary UDP packets.
-The NICs achieve sub-microsecond precision and accuracy.
+MoonGen achieves a precision and accuracy of below 100 ns.

+Use ``test-timestamping-capabilities.lua`` in ``examples/timestamping-tests`` to test your NIC's timestamping capabilities.

 A more detailed evaluation can be found in [our paper](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_IMC2015.pdf) [1].

 # Rate Control
 Precise control of inter-packet gaps is an important feature for reproducible tests.
-Bad rate control, e.g. generation of undesired micro-bursts, can affect the behavior of a device under test [1].
+Bad rate control, e.g., generation of undesired micro-bursts, can affect the behavior of a device under test [1].
 However, software packet generators are usually bad at controlling the inter-packet gaps [2].

 The following diagram illustrates how a typical software packet generator tries to control the packet rate.